hincz-lab/TDP_43_Phase_Separation/README.md

   - PIL 9.4.0

 * [5x Protein Create Trajectory Gifs](/Analysis/5x_Protein_Create_Trajectory_Gifs/)
+  In this variant of the create trajectory gifs code, we visualize how the simulated system behaves over time, while accounting for the larger simulation slab used for 5x proteins.
+We convert all of the AA position data into a .gif.
+The .gif file shows the projection of each amino acid along one face of the simulation slab for each time step.

   - Input:
     A .npy file containing the positions of each AA for all extracted timesteps of the simulation.